martishin/DeliveryService/README.md

 * Jackson - JSON processing
 * Docker - packaging

+This project utilizes Hexagonal Architecture (Ports and Adapters).

-To run the script use:
+To run the project:
 `./gradlew run`

-To build the image use: `make build`
+To build the image:
+`make build`